stefs92/Bengali-AI/Midway_Blog_Post.md

-# Bengali Grapheme Classification: Experimenting with Models
+# Bengali Grapheme Classification: Testing Different Approaches
 ### Midway Blog Post  -  Mar.
 05, 2020

 # Introduction
 The....

-# Examining the Data
+# Approach 1:

 The...

-# Neural Network Model: the Grapheme Root
+# Approach 2:

 The...

+# Appraoch 3:

+The...

 # Next Steps

-The...
+The....

 # References